Health Care Aide

 The Health Care Aide Program (HCAP) is offered as a full-time program of 32 weeks duration in both Fall and Winter intakes.

-- Medicine Hat Campus In-Person: In this instructional format, students will attend all lectures and labs in-person at Medicine Hat campus.
-All clinical placements will be in Medicine Hat.
+- Fall intake: In this instructional format, students will attend all lectures and labs in-person at Medicine Hat campus or Brooks Campus depending on which program you applied for.
+Similarly, clinical placements will be in Medicine Hat or Brooks depending on which program you are enrolled.

-The Winter intake is only available at MHC Main Campus.
+- Winter intake: This delivery format is only available at MHC Main Campus.
 In this instructional format, the students will receive all lectures synchronously online.
 Students will have the opportunity to obtain class content from recorded lectures.
 Lab training will be in person at Medicine Hat campus.
 Clinical placements will be in Medicine Hat.

 Alberta Health, in partnership with Alberta Health Services, has launched a health care aide tuition bursary program to assist individuals starting their health care aide careers!